maxsteciuk/RAID1MissingSuperblock/README.md

 # RAID1MissingSuperblock
-Instructions to recover RAID 1 array from the missing superblock error
+Instructions to recover RAID-1 array from the missing superblock error

 **CAUTION Please ensure you have additional backup of your data prior to continuing the recovery**